Service Desk: Definition, Tasks and Benefits

 So much for the Service Desk definition.
 As a subset of ITSM, the Service Desk does the following:

-In short, an IT Service Desk is the interface between the service recipient and the service provider and connects customers and IT and service teams within the framework of IT Service Management.
-Important: ITSM also includes general service processes or IT-related services.
+In short, an IT Service Desk is the interface between service recipient and service provider and connects customers and IT and service teams as part of IT service management.

-The primary goal of the Service Desk is to provide a high-quality and defined IT service for internal as well as external customers (e.g., within the framework of so-called Service Level Agreements).
-Thus, the Service Desk is customer-centric and includes various processes that are designed to meet the needs of customers.
+The primary goal of the Service Desk is to provide a high-quality and defined IT service for internal and external customers (e.g. as part of so-called Service Level Agreements).
+The Service Desk is therefore customer-centric and comprises various processes that are geared towards the needs of customers.
 A distinction is made between technical and organizational framework conditions.

 Examples of organizational frameworks include: